pingidentity/terraform-provider-pingone/docs/index.md

 For detailed instructions on how to prepare PingOne for Terraform access, see the [PingOne getting started guide](https://terraform.pingidentity.com/getting-started/pingone/#configure-pingone-for-terraform-access) at [terraform.pingidentity.com](https://terraform.pingidentity.com).

+### Ping Identity Developer Experiences

+For code examples showing how to configure the PingOne service using Terraform, the following resources are available:

+- Tutorials and use-case examples at the [Terraform at Ping Identity Documentation](https://terraform.pingidentity.com/examples/).
+- End-to-end solution deployment examples at the [Ping Identity Developers Experience Github](https://github.com/pingidentity-developers-experience?tab=repositories).

 ## Example Usage

 ### Authenticate using static worker client credentials